 Hands down the perfect squash for cooking in your little toaster oven is a delicata squash, but acorn squash is a close second for sure.

-Acorn squash has a rind/skin that’s much thinner than butternut squash so it’s easier to slice and cook.
-Because of its small size, we can usually fit at least one acorn squash in our little Oster and two in our bigger Breville Smart Oven Pro (affiliate link).
+Acorn squash has a rind/skin that’s much thinner than butternut squash so it’s easier to slice and cook and because of its small size, we can fit it in both of our toaster ovens.
+Usually, I can fit at least one acorn squash in our little Oster and two in our bigger Breville Smart Oven Pro.